 Since parasites are easy to treat and one of the most common reasons for itching, we usually recommend starting treatment with a prevention.

-We may also recommend a skin scrape or other diagnostics to determine what type of parasites we are dealing with.
-This can affect what type of prevention we recommend.
+We may also recommend a skin scrape or other diagnostics.
+These determine what type of parasites we are dealing with, and can also affect what type of prevention we recommend.

 We offer several flea preventatives at our full-service clinic in Irving, TX.
 Bravecto takes care of fleas, ticks, mites, and scabes at only $55 for 3 months of coverage.

 Staph, yeast or other types of infections are also common, usually as a secondary condition.
-Itchy pets can easily damage their skin by itching and biting at the affected area – developing painful hotspots that can show up overnight.
+Itchy pets can easily damage their skin by itching and biting at the affected area.
+This causes painful hotspots that can show up overnight.
 These traumatized areas then quickly become infected by bacteria that lives on the skin.

 Even if we remove the primary cause of the itching, we still may need to treat a secondary infection.
 Fortunately, infections are typically not difficult to diagnose or treat.